Owls

 Encourage your child to complete Spelling Shed and TTR at least 4 times a week.
 (Spelling tests are on Friday mornings.)

-Remind them to complete their homework and bring in their folder in every Thursday.
-In addition to daily reading, Spelling Shed and TTR, the children will be set one small task each week.
+Remind them to complete their homework and bring in their CPG book in every Thursday.
+In addition to daily reading, Spelling Shed and TTR, the children will be set one small maths task each week.

 Send your child to school with outdoor shoes / boots , a water bottle and always send a coat even if it doesn’t look like rain!